stehrbaer/Evaluating-Soft-Actor-Critic-Agent-Performance-of-Equity-Trading-using-FinRL-/README.md

 The portfolio showed an overall value of $102,800.44, an marginal increase from the starting value of $100,0000.

+# Disclaimer

+None of this information dictates or should represent financial advise.
+When trading please act responsibly.
+This project was entirely academic.

 Code Sourcing: @article{finrl2020,
     author  = {Liu, Xiao-Yang and Yang, Hongyang and Chen, Qian and Zhang, Runjia and Yang, Liuqing and Xiao, Bowen and Wang, Christina Dan},